vertex-center/vertex/README.md

 ### Vertex

-Vertex Web UI allows you to interact with your Vertex instance easily.
+Vertex Web UI allows you to interact with your Vertex container easily.
 You can monitor, setup, start and stop services without any technical knowledge.

 <img width="1524" alt="image" src="https://github.com/vertex-center/vertex-webui/assets/12123721/36c0a95d-0ff4-416a-9d13-2381f6af88f5">